Administration order

 Redemption penalty

-Redemption penalties or early repayment charges are sometimes paid to lenders if you clear the debt before the agreement has ended.
+Also known as early repayment charges.
+You may have to pay this if you pay off a debt before the agreement has ended.

 Repossession

-The legal process where a mortgage lender or secured loan provider takes ownership of a property.
-If you miss mortgage payments, your lender may ask the courts to evict you
+A legal process where a mortgage lender or secured loan provider takes back a property.
+Your lender may ask the courts to evict you from your home if you miss mortgage payments.
+Your lender will then sell the property to raise money towards your debts.

 Remortgage

-Remortgaging is when you take out a new mortgage to pay off an existing one, using the same house as security.
+When you take out a new mortgage to pay off one you already have.
+You use the same house as security.
+You might do this to change mortgage providers, or if your current mortgage ends.

 Right of offset

-This can happen when you’ve got a bank account and a debt with the same bank.
-If you miss payments to the debt, your bank can take money out of your bank account to cover
+This can happen when you have a bank account and a debt with the same bank.
+Your bank can take money out of your account to cover any missed payments to the debt.

 Back to top